LarkspurCA/androidweardocs/demand.rst

 First Android Wear Demand
 --------------------------

+If you have not already done so, :ref:`newapp` and :ref:`dependencies`.
+The new project wizard creates a project with two main activities, one for the handheld device and another for the wearable.
+To create your first demand, you only add code in the handheld activity, located under "mobile" in the project hierarchy.

 Create the main activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Android Wear preview implements demands using Intents.

-1. If you have not already done so, :ref:`newapp` and :ref:`dependencies`.

-2. Create an Intent that defines the action that the handheld device should take in response to a wearable action (demand).
+1. Create an Intent that defines the action that the handheld device should take in response to a wearable action (demand).

    The Intent has the following parameters: